urufu11/thaumcraft/contributing.md

+* Check the other issues first to make sure yours hasn't been reported yet.
 * Make sure you are running the latest version of Thaumcraft and Forge;
 * Do not report issues for 1.6 versions of Thaumcraft, they aren't supported any more.
 * Make sure you list your TC and Forge version at the top of any issue.